DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 ---
 title: What Is Didact?
-description: An introduction to what the Didact platform is.
+description: In this article, we introduce Didact as the premiere .NET job orchestrator.
+We note that Didact is code-first, fullstack, standalone, and open source.
+We also briefly survery its architecture.
 ---

 # What Is Didact?